Paretz

 Paretz is a village in the German state of Brandenburg in the district of Havelland, west of Berlin.
 Recently, a district reform made Paretz into a borough of the city of Ketzin.
 It has a population of approximately 400.
-In the late 18th and early 19th centuries the village was the summer residence King Frederick William III of Prussia and of his wife Queen Louise.
+In the late 18th and early 19th centuries, the village was the summer residence of King Frederick William III of Prussia and of his wife Queen Louise.